-Assembly of the case and the hardware was straightforward.
-The folks at Adafruit provide a pre-built Jesse Linux image for the RPi which includes the necessary driver for the Touch Screen Display.
+The assembly of the case and the hardware was straightforward.
+The folks at Adafruit provide a pre-built Jesse Linux image for the RPi, including the necessary driver for the Touch Screen Display.

-After a bit of configuration work and the creation of a few shell scripts to make it easy to boot the RPi to a HDMI display or to the Touch Display, we were ready to install the GHTracker App. we also enabled the VNC Server on the RPi so that we could use a VNC Client application on our MacBook Air in place of directly connecting a display, keyboard, and mouse to the RPi.
+After some configuration work and creating a few shell scripts to make it easy to boot the RPi to an HDMI display or to the Touch Display, we were ready to install the GH Tracker App.
+We also enabled the VNC Server on the RPi to use a VNC Client application on our MacBook Air instead of directly connecting a display, keyboard, and mouse to the RPi.
 Finally, we installed Samba on our RPi to allow files to be moved between our other computers and the RPi.

-Jeff at Green Heron Engineering provided a copy of GHTracker V1.23 and the necessary serial interface library to enable its use on the RPi.
-Jeff is planning to make a tar file available with GHTracker and the library in the near future.
-We did some configuration work on LXDE (the GUI interface for Linux that runs on the RPi) automatically run GHTracker whenever the RPi is booted up.
-We also optimized the GUI for the sole purpose of running GHTracker on the Touch Screen Display.
-Finally, we configured the Ethernet and WiFi interfaces on the RPi to work with our home network and with our LTE Hotspot modem.
+Jeff at Green Heron Engineering provided a copy of GHTracker V1.24 and the necessary serial interface library to enable its use on the RPi.
+Jeff is planning to make a tar file available with GH Tracker and the library in the near future.
+We did some configuration work on LXDE (the GUI interface for Linux that runs on the RPi), and it automatically runs GH Tracker whenever the RPi is booted up.
+We also optimized the GUI for the sole purpose of running GH Tracker on the Touch Screen Display.
+Finally, we configured the Ethernet and WiFi interfaces on the RPi to work with our home network and LTE Hotspot modem.

-With all of the software work done, it was time to test the combination with our Satellite Rotator System.
+With all the software work done, it was time to test the combination with our Satellite Rotator System.
 The setup worked on the first try using a WiFi network connection between the MacBook Air Laptop running MacDoppler and the RPi.
-The USB-based serial ports which control Azimuth and Elevation direction of the rotators worked as soon as they were plugged into the RPi.
-Also, the touchscreen interface works well with the GHTracker App making the combination easy to use.
+The USB-based serial ports, which control the Azimuth and Elevation direction of the rotators, worked as soon as they were plugged into the RPi.
+Also, the touchscreen interface works well with the GH Tracker App making the combination easy to use.

 Other articles in the Portable Satellite Station series include: